MBA-01/django-ecommerce/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the terms of the [Custom License](LICENSE).

 ## Contact
 - **Author:** Mohamed El Bachrioui